PhotonVision/photonvision-docs/source/docs/installation/sw_install/orange-pi.rst

 For more detailed instructions on using Etcher, please see the `Etcher website <https://www.balena.io/etcher/>`_.

 .. warning:: Using a version of Balena Etcher older than 1.18.11 may cause bootlooping (the system will repeatedly boot and restart) when imaging your Orange Pi.
-Updating to the latest Balena Etcher will fix this issue.
+Updating to 1.18.11 will fix this issue.

 .. note:: If you are working on Linux, "dd" can be used in the command line to flash an image.